Click to view briefing as a PDF

 - The Stop Rosebank campaign represents over one million people and more than 500 civil society organisations, united in calling for an end to all new oil and gas developments in the UK, and a properly funded plan for energy workers and communities.

-- Our campaign has received the support of over 700 scientists and experts, 400 faith leaders, dozens of MPs and MSPs from every major political party, trade unionists, healthcare workers, farmers, young people, parents, fuel poverty campaigners, and public figures.
+- Over 250 organisations - including RSPB, Amnesty International UK and The Church of Scotland - signed an open letter calling for Starmer to reject Rosebank.
+Our campaign has also received the support of over 700 scientists and experts, 400 faith leaders, dozens of MPs and MSPs from every major political party, trade unionists, healthcare workers, farmers, young people, parents, fuel poverty campaigners and public figures.

 - In April, Stop Rosebank handed in 1 million petition signatures to 10 Downing Street, supported by Avaaz, Change.org, Friends of the Earth, Friends of the Earth Scotland, Global Justice Now, Greenpeace and 350.org.

-- 37 MPs and 11 MSPs have officially signed the Stop Rosebank Pledge, and Rosebank has been mentioned over 113 times in the UK Parliament including a dedicated parliamentary debate over the environmental impact of the field.
+- Rosebank faces opposition from across the political spectrum.
+46 MPs and 11 MSPs have officially signed the Stop Rosebank Pledge, and Rosebank has been mentioned over 100 times in the UK Parliament including a dedicated parliamentary debate over the environmental impact of the field.

 Stop Rosebank MP Pledge